 For all new buildings, other than villas, that have more than 20 parking spaces, designated preferred parking must be provided for a combination of hybrid vehicles, electrical vehicles and carpool vehicles.

-The percentage required for preferred parking spaces shall be calculated based on the total vehicle parking spaces required for the building, as defined in the Dubai Municipality (DM) Building Regulations.
+The number of preferred parking bays shall be calculated based on the total vehicle parking bays required for the building, as defined in part B of Dubai building code.
+B.7.2.6.1.

 The percentages required for preferred parking are as follows:

-- 5% For Silver Sa'fa
+- 5% for Silver Sa'fa

-- 7% For Golden Sa'fa
+- 7% for Golden Sa'fa

-- 10% For Platinum Sa'fa
+- 10% for Platinum Sa'fa